Emotions

 Since we are commanded to love, then it must be within our power, with Christ's enablement (Jn 13:34,35; Rom 13:8; 1 Jn 4:7).
 Love, therefore, is a decision we make.
 Yes, love will often be accompanied by feelings, but emotion is not the basis of love.
 “We love because He first loved us” (Jn 3:16; 1 Jn 4:19).
 Since God is love and we are created in His image, we can love as He does by imitating what He does (Eph 5:1; 1 Jn 4:16).
 He has placed His capacity to love within our hearts.
 He then teaches us how to love by demonstrating what real love looks like (Jn 15:13).
 In any given situation, we can choose to love, regardless of how we feel.

-Females are normally more emotional than males, especially during some phases of the menstrual cycle.
-Self-control must be exercised especially when our emotions are adversely affected by tiredness, stress, hormone imbalance or criticism from others.
-What are my emotions and reactions when several things go wrong at once?
-Job’s was to praise God, David wrote, “I will bless the Lord at all times (Job 1:21; Ps 34:1).
-When everything was a disaster the response was, “Yet I will rejoice in the Lord, I will be joyful in God my Saviour” (Hab 3:17,18).
-We choose what our response will be, to look at the situation either through our natural eyes or try and see ourselves as under God’s protection and the object of His love (Rom 8:28).
+Self-control remains essential, particularly when emotions are impacted by tiredness, stress, hormonal imbalance, or external criticism.
+How are my emotions and reactions when several things go wrong at once?
+Job’s was to praise God, with David expressing, “I will bless the Lord at all times (Job 1:21; Ps 34:1).
+When everything was a disaster, the response was, “Yet I will rejoice in the Lord, I will be joyful in God my Saviour” (Hab 3:17,18).
+We choose what our response will be, to look at the situation either through our natural eyes or see ourselves as under God’s protection and the object of His love (Rom 8:28,31).

 Emotional dependency is when a person’s need for belonging, security and value is met in an unhealthy way.
 This is also termed co-dependency where one person supports or enables another’s dysfunctional lifestyle – of addiction, poor mental health, irresponsibility, or under achievement.